MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 # Adding a speed limit

 It works, yet it doesn't feel right.
 As you may have noticed while testing the touch implementation, when you touch the screen repeatedly, the impulses accumulate and the bunny blasts out of the screen.
 Gone for seconds or even (seemingly) forever.
 To make the game playable, you will want to limit the vertical upward velocity.
-The best way to limit the bunny's speed is by modifying it in the *update* method, which is called every frame.
+The best way to limit the bunny's speed is by modifying it in the `update` method, which is called every frame.

 > [action]
-> Add the update method.
-In the GameScene class start typing update, when the popup shows up find: `update(_ currentTime:)` on the menu and choose it by pressing the *return* key.
->
->
+> In `GameScene.swift`, add the following code to the `update` method:
 >
 ```
 override func update(_ currentTime: CFTimeInterval) {